-The Y-12 Plant triggered the reporting threshold for ozone as a result of its manufacture as a by-product of microbial control at cooling towers.
-The ETTP also created ozone as a by-product in the ultraviolet system at the Sewage Treatment Plant.
-In both cases, the ozone by-product is immediately dissolved in water and results in a release measuring zero.
+The Y-12 Plant triggered the reporting threshold for ozone as a result of its manufacture for cooling tower water microbial control.
+The ETTP also created manufactured ozone as a byproduct of the ultraviolet sterilization system at the Sewage Treatment Plant.
+In both cases, the ozone is immediately dissolved in water and results in a release measuring zero.